testmunk/testmunk_gem/README.md

 ## Introduction to the testmunk gem

 The gem can assist you creating Calabash test framework based on the Page Object Model.
-It supports Android and iOS and contains many useful methods that are used to interact with an mobile app.
+It supports Android and iOS and contains many useful methods that are used to interact with mobile app.

 ## Getting started